Sant'Ansano, Spoleto: History

 A church at the site had been built around the tomb of St Isaac, a Syrian eremitic monk who supposedly came to a mountain around Spoleto in the 6th century.
 The present church was built in the late 1700s by the Milanese architect Antonio Dotti.

 Inside are housed a fresco depicting the Madonna and Child and two Saints by Giovanni di Pietro, also called Lo Spagna and a main altarpiece depicting the Martyrdom of St Ansano by Archita Ricci.

 The Crypt of Sant'Isacco below the church was likely previously a ground-level, ancient Roman temple, upon which a church was built above.
 St Isaac of Monteluco was putatively a fifth century Syrian hermit, who established a community of hermit-monks in nearby Monteluco.
-The crypt has romanesque-style, sculpted capitals (8-9th century) atop ancient roman columns.
-It may infact have been an original ground level pagan Roman temple.
+The crypt has romanesque-style, sculpted capitals (8-9th century) atop ancient Roman columns.
+It may in fact have been an original ground level pagan Roman temple.
 It also has some 11th-12th-century restored frescoes.